 If a potential violation in a research study involves PHI, Geisinger also treats it as a potential violation of HIPAA policies and the HIPAA privacy and security regulations.
-The violation will be reported on the Prompt Reporting Form in iRIS as per Section 3.9, Non-Compliance with HRPP Requirements.
+Wrongful uses or disclosures of PHI follow the reporting requirements of the Geisinger Privacy Office Geisinger Policy 09.06.060, Breach Identification and Risk Assessment.